Choosing the right fascias, soffits and guttering specialist

 - Ask who will actually be doing the job

 Let’s look at each of these in a bit more depth.

 Choose someone with lots of specific experience

-First, look for a tradesman who has plenty of experience of doing your type of job - preferably using the same sort of materials.
+First, look for a tradesperson who has plenty of experience of doing your type of job - preferably using the same sort of materials.

 Lee Picknell of LP Fascias has only been a MyBuilder member for a few months - but he’s already built a fantastic positive feedback rating.
 He explains what homeowners should be looking for:

-I’d recommend that homeowners ask to see photos of a tradesman’s previous work - preferably with some sort of proof that they’ve done it, rather than just downloading some random photos from the internet!
-For example, look to see if the tradesman is actually in some of the photos.
-And people shouldn’t be afraid of asking to speak to a tradesman’s previous customers.
+I’d recommend that homeowners ask to see photos of a tradesperson’s previous work - preferably with some sort of proof that they’ve done it, rather than just downloading some random photos from the internet!
+For example, look to see if the tradesperson is actually in some of the photos.
+And people shouldn’t be afraid of asking to speak to a tradesperson’s previous customers.

 Get a free quote